ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/troubleshooting/debug-endpoints.markdown

 ## Studio

-Most of the endpoints can be accessed from Studio by accessing `Debug` section in `Status` tab.
+Most of the endpoints can be accessed from the Studio by accessing the `Debug` section in  the `Status` tab.

 ![Figure 1: Studio : Debug Endpoints](images\debug-endpoints-studio.png)